selinkorkmaz/selinkorkmaz.github.io/_posts/2020-09-08-week4activity.md

 ---
 layout: post
-title: Introduction
+title: What is a File?
 ---

-## What is a File?